jrkerns/pylinac/docs/source/getting_started.rst

 Running this should result in a printing of information to the console and an image showing the analyzed image, like so::

     Result: PASS

-    The miminum circle that touches all the star lines has a radius of 0.494 mm.
+    The minimum circle that touches all the star lines has a diameter of 0.332 mm.

-    The center of the minimum circle is at 1511.5, 1302.1
+    The center of the minimum circle is at 1269.9, 1437.3

 .. image:: images/starshot_analyzed.png
-   :height: 340
+   :height: 350
-   :width: 300
+   :width: 350

 Congratulations!
 In 3 lines you've successfully used a pylinac module.
 Of course there's more to it than that; you'll want to analyze your own images.
 For further documentation on starshots, see :ref:`starshot_doc`.